19 Ways To Make Old Speakers Sound Better

 Another reason to upgrade your AVR is it might be underpowered for the speakers you’re using it with.

-But yet another, almost speculatory reason is that some believe that disregarding DSP modes, the receiver actually has a direct influence on the sound quality itself.
+But yet another, almost speculatory reason is that some believe that disregarding DSP modes, the receiver actually has a direct influence on the sound quality itself though whether it’s noticeable depends on a number of factors.

 Here’s a little bit of an unusual method to help with the sound quality of older speakers and equipment; using tennis balls!

-Room treatment, and in this case, room deadening is another route you can take that’ll have a massive effect on your home theater experience and is directly related to your speaker’s performance.
+Room treatment, is another route you can have a massive effect on your home theater experience and can directly affect your speaker’s performance.

 To put it simply, the more reflective surfaces in a room, the more your sound is going to be all over the place, figuratively and literally.

-Without being too long winded, basically the more soft materials in the room, the more it’ll absorb unwanted echoes which will improve your sound.
+Without being too long winded, basically the more soft materials in the room, the more it’ll absorb unwanted echoes which should improve your sound.

 Sound proof curtains, acoustic panels, and even carpets help in that regard, but the idea is that you want to minimize the amount of reflective surfaces in the room.